-You already know that writers with significant social media followings can be more desirable to agents and publishers.
-Since Facebook is still the market leader in the digital space – ahead of Twitter, Instagram, and Pinterest, for now – that makes it as good a place as any to begin your marketing strategy.
+You already know that writers with strong author platforms (which includes having a significant social media following) can be more desirable to agents and publishers.
+Since Facebook is still the market leader in the digital space — ahead of Twitter, Instagram, and Pinterest, for now — that makes it as good a place as any to begin your marketing strategy.

-For writers, the question then becomes whether to have a Facebook Page or Profile – and there is a very distinct difference between the two.
-Every user by default has a Profile, which is also known as a “personal timeline” and is intended for the personal use of an individual.
-A Page, on the other hand, is used for commercial purposes, such as marketing a brand, product, or a public figure, such as an author.
+For writers, the question then becomes whether to have a Facebook Page or Profile — and there is a very distinct difference between the two.
+Every user by default has a Profile, which is intended for the personal use of an individual.
+A Page, on the other hand, is used for commercial purposes, such as marketing a brand, product, or public figure, such as an author.

-With few exceptions, I have advised almost every writing client I have worked with to create a Page rather than a Profile.
+Without exception, I have advised every writing client I have worked with to create a Page rather than a Profile.
 Here’s a quick breakdown of the benefits of each, from a writer’s perspective.

 Benefits of a Facebook Page for Writers

 - Pages are best for branding.
-As a writer, you are a brand, just as surely as Pepsi and Apple are.
-Facebook Pages were made with brands in mind and so contain numerous features that will aid you in reaching more eyeballs.
+As a writer, you are a brand, just as surely as Pepsi and Beyoncé are.
+Because they were built specifically for brands, Pages contain numerous features that can aid you in reaching more eyeballs.
 The features of Profiles pale in comparison.

 - Detailed stats.
-While Facebook’s statistics are still lacking the robust detail of Google Analytics, there’s been a vast improvement in the past few years.
+While Facebook’s statistics are still lacking the robust detail of Google Analytics, there’s been a vast improvement since they were first introduced.
 Now you can see how many people your content has reached, which posts have performed the best, which content has been shared the most, etc. This sort of info is crucial for planning your social media strategy.

 - Multiple admins.
 Pages offer the ability to assign multiple administrators, which means you can have an outside company or intern help with your Page management without having to compromise your personal password.